 According to Ayurveda, fear is the main emotion that imbalances the primary biological air humor, Vata Dosha, which governs the nervous system, and is closely connected to our Prana.
-By disturbing Vata dosha in the mind and nervous system, fear upsets our equilibrium for body, prana and mind, down to instinctual and subconscious levels.
+By disturbing Vata dosha in body and mind, fear upsets our equilibrium for body, prana and mind, down to instinctual and subconscious levels.
 It can literally paralyze us.

 Fear promotes Apana Vayu, the downward movement of Vata, which is the main factor of disease in Ayurveda, disrupting digestion, disturbing sleep and reducing acuity of mind and senses.
 It causes inertia, negative thinking and attitudes, leading to anxiety and depression.

 There are many Ayurvedic herbs for the mind (Medhya Rasayanas) that help promote calm and meditation like Brahmi, Manduka Parni, Tulsi, Jatamamsi, Shankha Pushpi, Amla, Ashwagandha and Calamus.
 These counter the Vata dosha in the nervous system behind fear.
 A regular nutritive Vata-reducing diet is helpful to support these herbs.
-An Ayurvedic practitioner can guide you with this.
+An Ayurvedic practitioner can guide you with these.
 The application of Ayurvedic massage and their calming massage oils like Chandanadi or Balashwagandha is very important.

-From a yogic perspective, pranayama, mantra and meditation counter fear by opening up the prana and mind.
+From a yogic perspective, pranayama, mantra and meditation counter fear by opening up the prana and mind to deeper energies.
 Fear blocks the prana and reduces its flow, causing our awareness to fall into inertia and negativity.
-Pranayama restores the power and the flow of prana dispersing fear, particularly if we practice a slow and deep inhalation.
+Pranayama restores the flow of prana dispersing fear, particularly if we practice a slow and deep inhalation and hold it within.
 Fear causes superficial or rapid breathing or even forgetting to breath, which inhibit the positive prana in the lungs and heart, and black the mind as well.
 To counter fear we must breathe from the navel and let go of emotional stress held there.